List of African-American United States senators: Reconstruction to Obama: 1870–2011

-Contemporary Period: 2013-present
+Contemporary period: 2013–present

 Following Obama's election as president, the next two black senators, Tim Scott of South Carolina and Mo Cowan of Massachusetts, were both appointed by governors to fill the terms of Jim DeMint and John Kerry, respectively, who had resigned their positions.
 Thus, 2013 marked the first time in history that more than one African American served in the Senate at the same time.
-On October 16 of that year, citizens of New Jersey elected Cory Booker in a special election to fill the seat of the late senator Frank R. Lautenberg.
-Sworn into office, Booker was the first African-American senator to be elected since Obama and the first to represent the state of New Jersey.
-He was later elected a full six-year term in the 2014 mid-term elections.
+On October 16 of that year, Cory Booker of New Jersey was elected in a special election to fill the seat of Frank R. Lautenberg, who died in office earlier in the year.
+Booker was the first African-American senator to be elected since Obama and, when he was sworn into office, became the first to represent New Jersey.
+He later was elected to a full six-year term in the 2014 mid-term elections.
 Scott retained his seat in a special election in 2014 and also secured a full six-year term in 2016.

 In 2017, Scott and Booker were joined by Kamala Harris of California.
-Harris was the second African-American woman to serve in the U.S. Senate, and, in 2020, was elected as the first female vice president of the United States.
-In 2021, Raphael Warnock of Georgia was elected as the first African-American Democrat to represent a former Confederate state in the U.S. Senate.
+Harris was the second African-American woman to serve in the Senate, and, in 2020, was elected as the first female vice president of the United States.
+In 2021, Raphael Warnock of Georgia was elected as the first African-American Democrat to represent a former Confederate state in the Senate.

-As of January 20, 2021, there have been 1,994 members of the United States Senate, of which 11 have been African American.
+As of 2024, there have been over 2,000 members of the United States Senate, of which 12 have been African American.